 On January 29, 2007, Mr. Holdren's senior management agreement was amended and restated with an effective date of January 1, 2007.
 The amended and restated agreement has an initial term of five years and automatically renews for additional one-year periods on an annual basis unless, at least 60 days prior to the expiration of the then-current term, we or Mr. Holdren provide notice otherwise.
-The agreement provides that Mr. Holdren will report to our board of directors.
-Under the terms of the agreement, Mr. Holdren's annual base salary will be \$1,100,000 in 2007 (up from \$800,000 previously) and will increase by \$50,000 annually during the initial term.
-His annual performance bonus target will be 100% of his base salary (up from \$850,000 previously).
-The board of directors will determine any annual bonus actually paid to Mr. Holdren based on the achievement of performance goals set by our board of directors.
+The agreement provides that

+Mr. Holdren will report to our board of directors.
+Under the terms of the agreement, Mr. Holdren's annual base salary was \$1,100,000 in 2007 (increased from \$800,000 previously) and will increase by \$50,000 annually during the initial term.
+His annual performance incentive target is 100% of his base salary (increased from \$850,000 previously).
+The board of directors determines any annual incentive actually paid to Mr. Holdren based on the achievement of performance goals they set.
 Mr. Holdren received a one-time grant of 250,000 restricted stock units in connection with entering into the amended and restated agreement.
 The restricted stock units vest ratably over five years from the date of grant and will be settled in shares of Company stock after Mr. Holdren's employment terminates.
-Mr. Holdren will also be eligible for periodic grants of equity at the discretion of the board of directors.
+Mr. Holdren is also eligible for periodic grants of equity at the discretion of the board of directors.